h5md/h5md/draft.rst

              \-- time [var]
              \-- value [var][D]

-where "type" is set to "cubic".
+where "type" is set to "cuboid".

 Observables group